vekatze/neut/book/src/modality-and-memory.md

 e2
 ```

-This explains why the result type of a `let-on` had to be restricted to some extent: the restriction is from `lift`.
+This explains why the result type of `on` has to be restricted to some extent: the restriction comes from `lift`.

 ### Desugar: Embodying